spu-bigdataanalytics-201/welcome/README.md

 The task is an open discussion, and **you are required to participate** in this discussion!

+At the end of this course, we will replace this line with the task we come up for our final project!

 ## Grading

 Grading will be based on syllabus.
 We will have assignments, midterm, and final project.